dominickyacono/chicago-service-dashboard/README.md

 This personal project builds a urban analytics dashboard, transforming 311 service request data in Chicago into predictive insights.
 By cleaning and transforming community-level data from the city of Chicago, I built a time-series model using a XGBoost regressor.
 Then, I funneled these predictions into an interactive Bokeh dashboard that provides granular detail.
+Below is a link to the web dashboard, updated daily and available 24/7:

 ## [Click here to visit the forecasting dashboard](https://github.com/dominickyacono/chicago-service-dashboard/main/app.py)